-The Staff/Student Consultative Committee which discusses key student issues and reports to Education Committee and school Board.
+The Staff/Student Consultative Committee discusses key student issues and reports to Education Committee and school Board.

 Each degree has its own Degree Board dealing with specific academic matters.
-Other committees deal with, for example, safety.
-Times of the meetings of these committees are available through the School Office (Room 01.402, first floor north wing, MBC).
 The School is represented in the Faculty of Medicine, Health and Life Sciences and at the Directorate of Academic and Student Affairs, both of which deal with strategic areas of academic and managerial interest.